entrhq/forge/docs/adr/0033-notes-viewer-tui-command.md

 ### Command Syntax

+**MVP Implementation:**
-- `/notes` - Show all active notes (default limit: 10)
+- `/notes` - Show up to 100 active notes in an interactive overlay

+**Future Enhancements (Not Yet Implemented):**
-- `/notes tag:auth` - Show notes tagged with "auth"
+- `/notes tag:auth` - Filter notes by tag
 - `/notes --all` - Include scratched notes
+- Support for argument parsing and filtering

+The initial implementation provides read-only viewing of all active notes.
+Tag filtering and other command arguments are planned for future iterations.

 ### Migration Path